ANUSHKARAMPURI/ResisenseNet-hybrid-neural-network-model-for-predicting-drug-sensitivity/README.md

-# Drug Repurposing in Breast Cancer: Overcoming Drug Resistance with ResisenseNet
+# ResisenseNet hybrid neural network model for predicting drug sensitivity and repurposing in breast cancer

 ## Overview